 How to correctly plan a Hazardous Material Storage

-When planning a room system, there are many points that play an important role: Which sets of rules must be included?
+When planning a room system, many points play an essential role: Which sets of rules must be included?
 Which materials should be stored?
 Do certain storage temperatures have to be maintained for the media?
 What are the operational conditions like?
 Experience has shown that a lot can go wrong during planning, which under certain circumstances not only causes additional costs but also security deficiencies.
-In the following we have put together a few of the most important questions to ask yourself when planning a room system.
+In the following, we have compiled a few of the most important questions to ask yourself when planning a room system.

 How hazardous is the media being stored?

-The safety data sheet or the packaging label will indicate how hazardous the media is and should be used to determine safe options for the aggregation of various hazardous substances to avoid an increase in risk.
-Depending on how hazardous the media is and the storage quantities of substances hazardous to water or the size of the system, spill pallets with the corresponding catchment volume and extinguishing water retention devices are required as water protection measures.
+The safety data sheet or the packaging label will indicate how hazardous the media is.
+It should be used to determine safe options for aggregating various hazardous substances to avoid increased risk.
+Depending on how hazardous the media is and the storage quantities of dangerous substances to water or the size of the system, spill pallets with the corresponding catchment volume and extinguishing water retention devices are required as water protection measures.
 A first overview of the media to be stored and how they can be stored together can be found in our practical aids:

 Our practical guides offer lots of interesting facts and expert tips on how to store and handle hazardous materials safely.